SoothingMist/Remote-Soil-Moisture-Sensing/README.md

 SerialComm-PC-to-Uno.zip : Illustrates serial communications between Windows PC and Arduino Uno.
 See the zip's Readme files for details.

-Demonstrates LoRa transmission and reception of soil-moisture readings.
+LoRa-Transmit-Receive-SoilMoisture.zip : Demonstrates LoRa transmission and reception of soil-moisture readings.
 See the zip's Readme files for details.

 # License